 One day, the park was closed indefinitely due to soil contamination.
 As it turns out, the city discovered toxic waste from a garbage incinerator that they allowed to dump ash in the park decades ago, and had no intentions of removing it.
 The park was not a place for my kids or the several other families who would come and play in the grass or lie under the majestic trees.
 The city had taken the neighborhood’s park away with zero regard for the residents who enjoyed it.
 As all of this was unfolding, I couldn’t sit back and do nothing – I owed my kids a safe place to play.

 I gathered my neighbors and together we appealed the city to do the right thing and properly clean up the park.
 It took a lot of fighting but eventually the city made good and cleaned up the park and even spruced it up a bit.
 It was this moment that gave me the encouragement to run for City Commissioner.
 Politics was never really my background but doing good by the community always was.
 I figured if I could clean up the park in front of my house, who’s to say I couldn’t help clean up City Hall?

 And just like that, thanks to the amazing residents of District 2, I was elected to the Commission in 2015.
 It’s been a tremendously fulfilling first term, and the work of leading our city to be more resident-focused couldn’t be done without a dedicated staff and active residents.

-From eliminating Styrofoam in our parks and toxic weed killers in our waterways to mandating workforce affordable housing Downtown, we’ve got our city heading in the right direction.
+From eliminating Styrofoam in our parks and toxic weed killers that filter into Biscayne Bay to mandating workforce affordable housing Downtown, we’ve got our city heading in the right direction.
 I know I can do more for the City and residents of District 2.
 With your support, we can continue to make Miami a beautiful and vibrant place to live.

 I hope I can count on your vote this November.
-Let’s continue the work we’ve done and finish what we started.
+Let’s continue the work we’re doing and finish what we started.

 To learn more about some of the things I’ve worked on as Commissioner, click here.